vertebrae-org/pg-role/README.md

 ### Opinionated?

-This package require you to create models with these columns:
+This package requires you to create models with these columns:

 -   id          SERIAL
 -   created_at  TIMESTAMP